mulllhausen/btc-inquisitor/README.md

 Specify the block to start parsing from (inclusive).
 When STARTBLOCKNUM is a positive integer then it signifies the number of blocks from the start, with 0 being the genesis block.
 When STARTBLOCKNUM is a negative integer then it signifies the number of blocks from the end, with -1 being the latest block available.
 When this option is left unspecified then it defaults to 0.

-This option cannot be specified in conjunction with option --start-blockdate or option --start-blockhash.
+This option cannot be specified in conjunction with options --start-blockdate or --start-blockhash.